 2. While the chocolates are melting Pulse your dried raspberries in a food processor.
 You should have 3 tablespoons powder.

-3. Melt your coconut butter if it has hardened in the fridge.
+3. Soften your coconut butter if it has hardened in the fridge.
 My homemade stuff does.

 4. Add the coconut butter, raspberries and maple syrup to a blender and blend until fully combined.